pminasandra/bout-duration-distributions/README.md

 ## Installation and setup

-**NOTE**: On Linux and (possibly Mac), several below steps are automated by running the following command:
+**NOTE**: On Linux and (possibly Mac), several below steps are automated by running the following command.:

 ```
 curl -sSf https://raw.githubusercontent.com/pminasandra/bout-duration-distributions/master/setup.sh | bash
 ```

+It might fail if your version of `pip` is old; so try updating that if there is a `pip` related error.
-If you have run the above command, skip straight to step 5.
+**If you have run the above command, skip straight to step 5.**

 1. create a project directory at a location of your choice and enter it